🎉 Limited Offer: First demo session is completely free — No fees required!Claim Your Free Trial →

 Bonding & structure

-Ionic, covalent, and metallic bonding, shapes, polarity, and intermolecular forces are compared using clear diagrams and exam-style “explain” stems.
-Students learn the precise language that earns marks for dot-and-cross work and 3D reasoning.
+Ionic, covalent, and metallic bonding, shapes, polarity, and intermolecular forces are compared using clear diagrams and exam style explain stems.
+Students learn the precise language that earns marks for dot and cross work, simple molecular shapes, and reasoning about melting points in extended answers.

 ⚖️